 What if my primary care physician is not available to see me the same day?

 Copies of your medical records may be obtained by completing an “Authorization to Release Medical Records” form.
 Please contact our office to obtain a copy.
 There is a charge for retrieving, copying and mailing of medical records.
-In compliance with Virginia state laws, Steinmetz Medical Associates, PC, is custodian of the original records.
+In compliance with Virginia state laws, Inova Steinmetz Integrative and Functional Medicine Center, PC, is custodian of the original records.
 Paper records are kept for a period of 10 years from the date of the last visit before being destroyed.
 Electronic medical records are stored on magnetic media.

 Is parking available?